AET-DevOps25/team-devoops/server/chat/README.md

 # Build and tag the Docker image
 docker build -t meet_at_mensa/chat .

-# Run the Docker container on port 8080
+# Run the Docker container on port 8081
-docker run --name chat-service -p 8080:80 meet_at_mensa/chat
+docker run --name chat-service -p 8081:80 meet_at_mensa/chat

 # List running containers (if needed)
 docker ps

 # Stop the container
 docker stop chat-service

+# Remove the container
+docker remove chat-service
 ```

-The application will be available at `http://localhost:8080`.
+The application will be available at `http://localhost:8081`.